-If you do not fall within the bullet points listed above but have been unable to access instruction because you have:
+If you do not fall within the bullet points listed above but have been unable to access instruction because you are:

-- Been unable to grip the pole or complete any pole fundamentals moves
+- Unable to grip the pole or complete pole fundamentals moves

-- Not received enough time with your instructor during class
+- Not receiving enough time with your instructor during class

-- Experienced feelings of embarrassment, shame, or isolation during class
+- Experiencing feelings of embarrassment, shame, or isolation during class

 Please see or email the studio manager at [email protected] so we can ensure our classes are meeting the needs of all of our students.
 We appreciate your understanding in this matter.
 This allows us to keep our studio inclusive of bodies of all sizes.